How important is your dog’s health to you? I know it’s important, otherwise you wouldn’t be here!

 It’s also very low in calories.

-Not only does this veggie boost the immune system and protect against disease
+Not only does this veggie boost the immune system and protect against disease, it can also improve your dog’s teeth and breath and work to eliminate toxins from her body.

 How To Feed Celery